Healing of the centurion's servant: Gnostic interpretation

 In his Against Heresies, Irenaeus conveys that some Gnostics believed the story to be metaphorical, with the centurion being merely a symbol of the demiurge.
 According to this interpretation, the demiurge tells Jesus that he has tried all he could to save the servant (humanity) but his laws have not succeeded in healing humanity or offering it a proper means towards spiritual development.
 Accordingly, the demiurge urges Jesus to say a word (spread gnosis) to offer true salvation to humanity.

 Homosexual interpretation

-Daniel A. Helminiak, an excommunicated American Catholic priest, theologian and author of What the Bible Really Says about Homosexuality, states that the word pais, used for the servant, could have a sexual meaning.
+Daniel A. Helminiak, an American Catholic priest, theologian and author of What the Bible Really Says about Homosexuality, states that the word pais, used for the servant, could have a sexual meaning.
 Theodore W. Jennings Jr. and Tat-Siong Benny Liew, also authors of various Christian books, further write that Roman historical data about patron-client relationships and about same-sex relations among soldiers support the view that the pais in Matthew's account is the centurion's "boy-lover", and that the centurion, therefore, did not want Jesus to enter his house for fear perhaps that the boy would be enamoured of Jesus instead.
 The Roman military historian D.B.
 Saddington writes that while he does not exclude the possibility, the evidence the two put forward supports "neither of these interpretations".